GuiMSR/GuiMSR.github.io/_posts/2019-12-01-heart-disease.md

 # 5.Conclusion

-Ths is a simple Machine Learning algorithm that I made to first learn how works a data science competition and then to have some fun while experimenting with the new tools I have learned.
+This is a simple Machine Learning algorithm that I made to first learn how works a data science competition and then to have some fun while experimenting with the new tools I have learned.